Credit Card Surcharges

 What You’ll Discover Below

 Surcharging is one way to save money on your processing costs, but customers don’t always love paying more.
-Another option?
-Get a stellar contract and low rates with a payment processor that we negotiate on your behalf.LEARN MORE
+Explore your options to decide what’s best for your business.LEARN MORE

 What Is a Credit Card Surcharge?

 Credit card surcharges are small fees that merchants tack on to credit card transactions.
 Every time you accept a credit card payment at your business, you’ll get charged credit card processing fees.
 By applying surcharges (or “surcharging”) every time a customer pays by credit card, you pass that cost on to the customer.

 Also known as a “checkout fee,” surcharging is just one way you can reduce the impact of credit card processing fees on your bottom line, and it is legal in most states if done correctly.
 Note, however, that you cannot add surcharges on debit card transactions in any state.

 Credit card surcharging works by allowing merchants to add a fee at the point of sale whenever a customer chooses to pay with a credit card.
 The fee could be a flat rate or a percentage.
 Either way, credit card surcharges allow business owners to recoup the cost of credit card processing fees.